xVares/best_buy/README.md

 - Make an order by selecting products and specifying quantities.
 - Quit the program when you're done.

+## Promotions

+The Store Management System also supports promotions for certain products.
+Promotions are applied to products to provide discounts or special offers.
+Here are some available promotions:

+- Second Half Price: Applies a 50% discount to every second instance of the same item.
+- Third One Free: Provides every third instance of the same item for free.
+- Percent Discount: Applies a percentage discount to the product price.

+To utilize promotions, you can create instances of the promotion classes defined in the `promotions.py` file and assign them to specific products in the `Product` class inside the `main.py` file.

 ## Usage

 To start the program, run `main.py` in your terminal.
 It will initialize a list of products, create a store instance,